TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-resilience.md

 {% endraw %}

-* Really painful development experience
-* Using Studio Code Server addon to get syntax checking for conformance with Home Assistant schema
-* Mostly works great and let me fix errors immediately.
-Problem is that there are false positives.
-Maybe schema is out of date?
+It looks simple enough, but ended up being a really painful development experience.
+I used the Studio Code Server addon to get syntax checking for conformance with the Home Assistant schema.
+It mostly works great and let me fix errors immediately.
+The problem is that there are also false positives.
+Maybe the schema bundled with the addon is out of date?

 {% include candid-image.html src="/assets/images/home-assistant/template-sensor-editor-false-errors.png" alt="False Postive Errors in Studio Code Server editor" %}

-* Took me ages to work out that my YAML was actually fine
-* Obviously no live preview of the output value as you get with the visual editor
-* To make changes take effect you have to save the file and then go to "Developer Tools -> YAML" and click on "Template Entries" to reload the config
-* Then see if you can find the sensor that the template should have created
+It took me ages to work out that my YAML was actually fine.
+Obviously, there's no live preview of the output value as you get with the Visual Editor.
+To make changes take effect you have to save the file and then go to "Developer Tools -> YAML" and click on "Template Entries" to reload the config.
+Then see if you can find the sensor that the template should have created.

-* If not, and you're lucky, you might get a notification from Home Assistant with an error message extracted from the logs
+If not, and you're really lucky, you might get a notification from Home Assistant with an error message extracted from the logs.
+More likely, you'll be stuck making random simplifying changes until you work out which bit is wrong.

-* Once the sensor was actually created I needed to work out why it wasn't working properly.
+Once the sensor was actually created, I needed to work out why it wasn't working properly.
 It always returned the value from the Alpha ESS sensor.

-* The problem was that I'd used double quotes around `hypervolt` in the `if` condition.
+The problem was that I'd used double quotes around `hypervolt` in the `if` condition.
 The [Jinja documentation](https://jinja.palletsprojects.com/en/latest/templates/#literals) says that string literals can use double or single quotes.
 However, for whatever reason, in this circumstance, it didn't work until I changed to single quotes.

+My dashboards are driven from utility meters based on an integral sensor that in turn uses the Hypervolt sensor.
+All I needed to do was change the input for the integral sensor.
+All my existing statistics continued to be valid.
+One of the benefits of layers of indirection.

 # Automating Hypervolt restart